asset-group/U-Fuzz/README.md

 # U-Fuzz: Stateful Fuzzing of IoT Protocols on COTS Devices
 U-Fuzz is a framework to systematically discover and replicate security vulnerabilities on arbitrary wired and wireless IoT protocol (e.g., CoAP, Zigbee, 5G NR) implementations.
-U-Fuzz offers possibility to automatically construct the protocol state machine with only a few packet traces of normal (i.e., benign) communication.
+COTS_IoT_Fuzzer offers possibility to automatically construct the fuzzing statemachine with only a few packet traces of normal (i.e.,begin) communication.

 <p align="center">
   <img src="figs/Uni_overal_Design.png" alt="U-Fuzz Overview and Design">